cdevroe/favorite-toots/README.md

 # Favorite Toots WordPress Plugin

-**This plugin should be considered beta.**

 Add a list of your favorite toots on Mastodon to any page on your website using a block.

-Coming soon to the WordPress Plugin directory.
-(Currently in review)

 ## Version History